 - How long the owner has lived there

 - If there’s a lot of competition for the house

 Each of these factors will play a role in determining how much money you should offer.

-They should also be able to spot any trends worth noting.
-This will help them determine if it’s a buyer’s market or seller’s market, and that will affect your offer price.
+They should also be able to spot any trends in the local market that might be worth noting.
+This will help them determine whether it’s a buyer’s or seller’s market, and that will affect your offer price.

-5. Settle on Your Contingencies
+2. Settle on Your Contingencies

 Contingencies are conditions that must be met for a sale to go through.
-If they aren’t met, a buyer can walk away from the deal and get their earnest money deposit refunded (that’s money you give the seller to take the house off the market).
+If they aren’t met, a buyer can walk away from the deal and get their earnest money deposit refunded (that’s money you give the seller to take a house off the market).
 Contingencies cover everything from loan approval to a home inspection to repairs you want the seller to make.

 Some contingencies could put extra work on a seller’s already full plate.
 Keeping contingencies to a minimum may appeal to the seller and help your chances of getting your offer accepted.